daymade/gemini-gif/README.md

 ### Using a .env File (Recommended)

-Create a file named `.env` in the project directory with the following content:
+Create a file named `.env` in your current directory with the following content:

 ```
 GEMINI_API_KEY=your_api_key_here